 Baskins Creek Falls Trail to Greenbrier Cove is a 20.3 mile moderately trafficked out and back trail located near Gatlinburg, Tennessee that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Hiked this trail Mid-June 2016, was well worth the effort of making the hike back!
 On the return my wife and I came across 2 huge wild turkeys and had the opportunity to see a black bear foraging in the distance.
 Get started early and take a nice break once you get to the falls, the first mile on your way back is very much uphill!
 I would definitely Mae this hike again and again!!